 The Education Act 1994 requires the University to take such steps as are reasonably practicable to secure that the Students' Union operates in a fair and democratic manner, and is accountable for its’ finances.

-The Act requires universities to prepare and issue a Code of Practice setting out the manner in which the requirements of the Act will be effected and, in relation to each of the requirements, details of the arrangements made to secure its observance.
-This document and headings below has been prepared, with monitoring and assurance procedures agreed with the Students’ Union, to satisfy this requirement.
+The Act requires universities to prepare and issue a Code of Practice setting out the manner in which the requirements of the Act will be effected.
+Arrangements for monitoring and assurance reporting of the implementation of the Code have been made, in agreement with the Students’ Union.